qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/faq/index.rst

 - preferably a descriptive title for your email
 - which Operating System and version
-- which QGIS version (exact)
+- which QGIS version you used at that moment (exact)
-- how you installed it (osgeo4w? msi-installer? own build?)
+- how you installed it (osgeo4w? standalone-installer? own build?)
 - at what time did it break (reinstall, new install, system update, project??)
 - what exactly is the error (not sure in the above if you mean that "python error' is the error, or you mean there is a python error which you did not write in you email